zhulf0804/Verification-Code-Recognition/readme.md

 `python train.py`

-Here, we used alexnet defined in nets/alexnet.py.
+Here, we used alexnet defined in nets/alexnet.py based on **multi-task learning**.
 We can also defined our network.

 The training process can be seen: